-Philosophical issues and questions; The nature and influence of religious experience; Problems of evil and suffering.
+Philosophical issues and questions; The nature and influence of religious experience; Problems of evil and suffering; Philosophical language; Works of scholars; Influences of developments in religious belief.

-An externally-assessed written examination comprising two sections.
-Students answer all questions in Section A and Section B.
+An externally-assessed written examination comprising three sections.
+Students answer all questions in Section A, Section B and Section C.